raynamharris/DissociationTest/README.md

 Overview
 --------

-Cost-effective next-generation sequencing has made unbiased gene expression investigations possible.
-Gene expression studies at the level of single neurons may be especially important for understanding nervous system structure and function because of neuron-specific functionality and plasticity.
-While cellular dissociation is a prerequisite technical manipulation for such single-cell studies, the extent to which the process of dissociating cells affects neural gene expression has not been determined.
-Here, we examine the effect of cellular dissociation on gene expression in the mouse hippocampus.
-We also determine to which extent such changes might confound studies on the behavioral and physiological functions of hippocampus.
+*Background*: Single-neuron gene expression studies may be especially important for understanding nervous system structure and function because of the neuron-specific functionality and plasticity that defines functional neural circuits.
+Cellular dissociation is a prerequisite technical manipulation for single-cell and single cell-population studies, but the extent to which the cellular dissociation process cells affects neural gene expression has not been determined.
+This information is necessary for interpreting the results of experimental manipulations that affect neural function such as learning and memory.
+The goal of this research was to determine the impact of chemical cell dissociation on transcriptome. *Results*: This report shows that the process of chemical cellular dissociation compared to homogenization alters about 2% of the tissue-level transcriptome of hippocampal subfields.
+Genes related to cellular stress response pathways are activated by dissociation compared to homogenization.
+Few genes canonically implicated in learning and memory are found to change expression levels in response to the dissociation procedure. *Discussion*: This study suggests that chemical cellular dissociation has minimal but specific affect genes or molecular functions canonically related to learning and memory.
+However, sample preparation can affect gene expression profiles, which might confound interpretation of results depending on the research question.
+This study is important for the investigation of any complex tissues as research effort moves from subfield level analysis to single cell analysis of gene expression. *Methods*: We compared tissue level expression of microdissected samples from the dentate gyrus (DG), CA3, and CA1 subfields of the mouse hippocampus either prepared by a standard tissue homogenization protocol or subjected to a cellular dissociation procedure.
+We used the Illumina HiSeq platform for sequencing, Kallisto for transcript abundance estimation, DESeq2 for differential gene expression profiling, and GO\_MWU for analysis of gene ontology.
+Raw reads, results, and code are available at GEO and on GitHub.

 Repo Contents
 -------------